AlabiAbdullah1/campusGuard/README.md

 3. Report an incident by filling out the incident report form.
 4. Admin will verify the report.
 5. Verified incidents will trigger email notifications to users in the affected area.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.